 # CloudSkew Architecture

 CloudSkew is a free online diagram editor for sketching cloud architecture diagrams (see a quick demo video).
-Icons for AWS, Azure, GCP, Kubernetes, Alibaba Cloud, Oracle Cloud etc are already preloaded in the app.
+Icons for AWS, Azure, GCP, Kubernetes, Alibaba Cloud, Oracle Cloud (OCI) etc are already included in the app.
 All diagrams are securely saved in the cloud.
 Here are some sample diagrams created with CloudSkew.
 The full list of CloudSkew's features & capabilities can be seen here.
 Currently, the product is in public preview.

 In this document, we'll do a deep-dive on CloudSkew's building blocks while also discussing the lessons learnt, key decisions & trade offs made (this living document will be frequently updated as the architecture evolves).
 The diagram below represents the overall architecture of CloudSkew.